2035 Regional Land Use Plan

 - New urban development should be accommodated within and around existing urban centers as infill development, through redevelopment, and through the orderly expansion of planned urban service areas on lands proximate to these centers.
-Particular emphasis is placed on stabilizing and revitalizing the central cities of Milwaukee, Racine, and Kenosha.
-The plan further proposes that the forecast increment in population and residential land be allocated to these urban centers and their planned urban growth/sanitary sewer service areas predominantly at medium and high densities—88 percent of all new housing units—in residential neighborhoods and in more mixed use settings.
+Particular emphasis was placed on stabilizing and revitalizing the central cities of Milwaukee, Racine, and Kenosha.
+The plan further proposed that the forecast increment in population and residential land be allocated to these urban centers and their planned urban growth/sanitary sewer service areas predominantly at medium and high densities—88 percent of all new housing units—in residential neighborhoods and in more mixed-use settings.
 The plan envisions residential neighborhoods designed as cohesive units, properly related to the larger community of which they are a part, and served by an interconnected internal street, bicycle-way, and pedestrian system and by a neighborhood school, park, and shopping area.
 The regional plan also envisions residential development in mixed-use settings including dwellings above the ground floor of commercial uses; residential structures intermixed with, or located adjacent to, compatible commercial, institutional, or civic uses; and residential development integrated into, or located in proximity to, major employment and activity centers.

-- The primary environmental corridors, secondary environmental corridors, and isolated natural resource areas of the Region should be preserved in essentially natural, open uses, continuing to account for about 23 percent of the area of the Region.
+- The plan recommended primary environmental corridors, secondary environmental corridors, and isolated natural resource areas of the Region be preserved in essentially natural, open uses, continuing to account for about 23 percent of the area of the Region.
 These areas encompass the best remaining features of the Region's natural landscape—lakes, rivers, streams, and associated shorelands and floodlands, wetlands, woodlands, prairie remnants, wildlife habitat, rugged terrain and steep slopes, unique landforms and geological formations, existing and potential outdoor recreation sites, and scenic areas and vistas.